Author Archives: Jacqueline Stamper

 Book Group

-The church book group meets on the first Friday of each month at 4 pm in the church hall.
-Books are provided by Lancashire Libraries, in addition to those shared by members.
-The date of the next meeting is 3rd May.
-Anyone who enjoys reading and discussion books is very welcome to join us.
+The church book group’s meets on the first Friday of the month (the next is on 7th March) at 4 pm in the church hall.
+Anyone who enjoys reading and discussion is very welcome to join us.
 You can just turn up on the day, speak to Joyce, or send an email to joycelynch1946@gmail.com

 Refreshments today!